Vacuda/Fetch_BackendTest/README.md

 ## Instructions To Run

+* Clone this repo onto your local machine
+* I'm assuming you have Go installed
-* In a terminal, go to the root directory of the project.
+* In a terminal, go to the root directory of the project
 * To test a unique receipt, just add one to the examples folder
 * Type: go run .